animatour/animatour/README.md

 ## About

-Animatour is a low-latency multi-machine video system used for effortlessly compositing video sources, such as webcams, with video inputs and the composite video output delivered over the Internet.
+Animatour (formerly, yet briefly, AnimaTrip) is a low-latency multi-machine video system used for effortlessly compositing video sources, such as webcams, with video inputs and the composite video output delivered over the Internet.

+Animatour is influenced by [JackTrip](https://github.com/jacktrip/jacktrip) and powered by [GStreamer](https://gstreamer.freedesktop.org/).

-Animatour is based on UDP communication, the client-server model, C++17, and GStreamer.
+Animatour is based on C++17, GStreamer, UDP communication, and the client-server model.

-Animatour is heavily influenced by [JackTrip](https://github.com/jacktrip/jacktrip).
+Animatour is licensed under the terms of the GNU General Public License v3.0 or later.

 Animatour is in the alpha phase.
 The Animatour client and server are currently separate and Linux-only applications.

-Animatour is licensed under the terms of the GNU General Public License v3.0 or later.

 ## Architecture